OHV PARK INFORMATION

 Morrow County owns and manages the remaining trail system as well as the campground.

-This park is would not have been possible without the public support from Morrow and Grant County, funding assistance from
+This park is would not have been possible without the public support from Morrow and Grant County, funding assistance from Oregon Parks and Recreation Department (OPRD) and thousands of generously donated volunteer hours.
+THANK YOU!

 With the development of the park partner relation-ships have been created with local businesses, volunteers, park guests and organizations such as;